D'oh!

 In 2006, "d'oh!" was listed as number six on TV Land's list of the 100 greatest television catchphrases.
-The spoken word "d'oh" is a sound trademark of 20th Century Fox (now known as 20th Century Studios).
+The spoken word "d'oh" is claimed as a sound trademark by the owner of The Simpsons, 20th Century Studios.
 Since 2001, the word "doh" has appeared in the Oxford English Dictionary, without the apostrophe.
 Early recorded usages of the sound "d'oh" are in numerous episodes of the BBC Radio series It's That Man Again between 1945 and 1949, but the OxfordWords blog notes "Homer was responsible for popularizing it as an exclamation of frustration."
 The term also appeared in an early issue of Mad comics, with a different spelling but the same meaning, in issue 8 (December 1953 – January 1954); in a one-page story by Harvey Kurtzman entitled "Hey Look!", a man seeking peace and quiet suddenly hears a loud radio and, grimacing, says, "D-oooh – the neighbors [sic] radio!!"

 Origin

-Several decades before The Simpsons was aired, the exclamation "D'oh!" was used in the BBC radio comedy programme, It's That Man Again, which ran from 1939 to 1949.
+Several decades before The Simpsons was aired, the exclamation "D'oh!" was used in the BBC radio comedy program, It's That Man Again, which ran from 1939 to 1949.
 It was the catchphrase of the formidable, but soft-hearted, character, "Miss Hotchkiss".